Carlos Bonell has been described by the Classical Guitar Magazine, UK as "one of the great communicators of the guitar world".

 Scroll down to read more...

-Carlos Bonell has been described by the Classical Guitar Magazine, UK as "one of the great communicators of the guitar world".
+The Classical Guitar Magazine, UK, has described Carlos Bonell as "one of the great communicators of the guitar world".
 He has recorded more than twenty albums and played in forty countries, with concert appearances ranging from intimate recitals to concertos with symphony orchestras.

 Carlos was born in London of Spanish parents in 1949.
 He started to play at the age of five, learning to play Spanish folk music from his father who was a keen amateur guitarist.
 He completed his studies at the Royal College of Music with John Williams, where he was appointed the youngest ever professor at the age of 22.